ashutoshmjain/gita/src/mathuraChap02.md

 ---

-Aging `Bramhrishi`, with his sons lost, found hope in grandson  `Parāśara`.
+`Bramhrishi Vaśiṣṭha`, with his sons lost, found hope in grandson  `Parāśara`.
 He didn't quit the practice.
 In fact, his resolve grew stronger.

 Legend says `Parāśara` showed tremendous intelligence right from the early days.
 Exaggerations claim he recited hymns in mother's womb!
 As `Parāśara` was growing, `Vaśiṣṭha` rebuilt the congregation ground-up.
 New students joined despite fears of repeat attack.
 The pursuit of selfless knowledge always attracts fresh talent!
 It was an opportunity to try out new methods.
 This time he wanted to scribe the recitals (`Shruties`) to safeguard against another catastrophe.

 <div style="padding-left:40px;font-size:0.9em;">

 The mishap leads to a systemic survival instinct, missing thus far in the new.
-They had probably presumed the survival was ensured by the old.
-At the prospect of baton being passed to them, the new realizes their struggle was never for the good or bad, it was for themselves - to understand "who they are".
+They had presumed the order and survival was ensured - by the old.
+At the prospect of baton being passed to them, the new realizes their struggle was never for the cause they thought.
+It was for themselves - to understand "who they are".
 Their situation is different from their olds.
 Their new ideas are not a solution for the old(er) problems, they are the plumbing for the new order.
 They must account for the stability of the new regime.

-> This new incarnation of self is the evolution.
-The survivor [^survivor] wins and only the fittest (among all the possibilities) survives.
+> This new incarnation of self is the evolution of consciousness.
+We don't get a new pair of eyes but we see things different now.
+The survivor [^survivor] wins and only the fittest survives.
 Since altruistic behaviour leads to formation of larger subset(s), it appears they form "fitter" outfits, but it's not a rule.
-Fitness of organization normally depends on its ability to drive rational unforced consensus.
-Thus simple and consistent succeeds.
+Fitness of organization normally depends on its ability to drive unforced consensus - decentralization.

 All the possible configurations (of the ideas, behaviours and leadership styles), including those with apparently altruistic motives, must fight [^fight] to find the one that survives against all odds.
 The fight may happen in a physical field, on the ballot box, stock market or on the resilience of their currency, the goal is always to find a winner and to recast their motivations.
 The crowning is a "rebirth" - and must they reincarnate with their own provisions of recovery (and reboot).

 </div>

-Scribing (in early `Devnagri`) was an optional that only few took after completing their normal speech courses - at the age of twenty plus or so.
+Scribing (in early `Devnagri` - `Bramhi Lipi`) was an optional that only few took after completing their normal speech courses - at the age of twenty plus or so.
 Their goal - to find an official scribe position in king's court or a wealthy patron - to send pigeons or to maintain the accounts of the cattle.
 The number system was in place during the vocal times - as early as `Ramayana` [^numbers].
 It appears the text for number system developed before the idea of scribing a narrative in long form.

 Young `Parāśara` had the advantage of full attention of his grandfather though life for him was harder.
 He was expected to scribe in addition to speech training. `Vaśiṣṭha` wanted `Parāśara` to learn calligraphy simultaneously as he learnt to speak - somewhat like our education system where we start with "A for Apple".